 Take another sip of coffee, Jimbo.

-ComicsBinger Premium Member about 1 month ago
+ComicsBinger Premium Member 3 months ago

 Ex-husband was not a morning person but I am and I didn’t understand his suffering until we had a friend visit who was an extreme morning person and she even got on my nerves after that I was much more quiet in the morning